-AFM Community Based Youth Services provides services for young people from the ages of 12 to 18 who are either directly involved in problem alcohol, drug or gambling behaviour or who are affected by someone else’s involvement.
+AFM Community Based Youth Services provides services for young people from age 12 and up who are either directly involved in problem alcohol, drug or gambling behaviour or who are affected by someone else’s involvement.

 Co-locating youth counsellors within agencies will enhance access to treatment and also facilitate an easier referral process for youth.
 Existing youth clients will continue to receive support and services from either their current counsellors or a counsellor who is closer to where they live.